redSlug/go-fun/README.md

 Command line tool to render the visual history of a node project from all commits over time

 *Requirements*
-- must be run in a github repo
+- run in a Github repo with less than 100 commits
 - `npm i` has already run and all required packages are included in the first commit
 - `npm run dev` should bring up frontend on `http://localhost:5173/` with hot reloading enabled
+- must have `ffmpeg` installed

 ## Develop
 ```bash